Have you heard lots of bad things about coach holidays?

 Each of these options can be problematic if you enjoy perusing a lengthy menu and making your choice from lots of tempting options.

-Buffets can be quite limited sometimes, or perhaps have a mix of dishes, some which are more popular than others.
-One coach holiday company had a specific buffet criteria which included how many fish, meat, vegetarian, hot and cold options a buffet had to have but that was the exception rather than the rule.
+Buffets can be quite limited sometimes, or perhaps have a mix of dishes, some of which are more popular than others.
+One coach holiday company had specific buffet criteria which included how many fish, meat, vegetarian, hot and cold options a buffet had to have but that was the exception rather than the rule.

 Table d’hote menus can provide some choice, but often these menus are negotiated by the coach holiday company who pay a fixed price.
 This can mean your options are perhaps more limited than other diners in the same restaurant, or sometimes other coach holiday guests in the same restaurant.